Our quality and safety programme.

-Ensuring the safety of our patients, clients and our own staff is of paramount importance to Nuffield Health and our governance systems are guided by one key principle - that quality matters.
+The safety of our patients, clients and staff is of paramount importance to Nuffield Health and our governance systems are guided by one key principle – that quality matters.

-Nuffield Health has a track record that spans over half a century, we have built a reputation for high standards of care, professionalism and expertise in delivering health services and we aim for continuous quality improvement in everything we do.
+Nuffield Health has a track record spanning half a century.
+We have built a reputation for high standards of care, professionalism and expertise in delivering health services and we aim for continuous quality improvement in everything we do.
 When we commit to quality, our customers know we mean it.

-There is an active safety and quality programme in place across all services provided by Nuffield Health and this is audited and the outcomes are monitored at every level of the organisation.
-Fundamentally this means that when things do not go to plan we will put them right and learn the lessons to improve future services.
+There is an active safety and quality programme in place across all services provided by Nuffield Health and this is audited, and the outcomes monitored, at every level of the organisation.
+When things do not go to plan, we put them right and learn the lessons to improve future services.

-The Nuffield Health Board publishes an industry-leading integrated governance report which includes the outcomes of the various elements of the safety and quality programme.
+The Nuffield Health Board publishes an industry-leading integrated governance report that includes the outcomes of the various elements of the safety and quality programme.

-We publish the outcomes of 10 of these Quality indicators on our website.
-These are based on what people tell us really matters to them.
+We publish the outcomes of 10 of these quality indicators on our website – as The Top 10 – these are based on what people tell us really matters to them.

 Why is this information important to me?

 Information about healthcare is important to ensure you get the best advice and treatment.
-Health is a partnership and this can only be achieved if we share information about our services.
-This section is a guide which provides further information on issues that we know are important to our customers.
+Health is a partnership, and this can only be achieved if we share information about our services.
+This section is a guide that provides further information on issues that we know are important to our customers.

-The indicator results for each hospital are published on each hospital homepage.
+The indicator results for each hospital are published on each hospital’s homepage.
 The table below outlines the results for the overall Nuffield Health Hospital group.